gitlabhq/gitlab-runner/docs/security/index.md

 containers with disabled sudo or dropped `SETUID` and `SETGID` capabilities.

-On the other hand, there's a privileged mode which enables full access to the host system, permission to mount and unmount volumes and run nested containers.
+On the other hand, there's a privileged mode which enables full access to the host system, permission to mount and unmount volumes, and run nested containers.
 It's not advised to run containers in privileged mode.

 More granular permissions can be configured in non-privileged mode via the